Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Prosodic Preliminaries

-Taking bigram-based conditional probabilities as an example, a word's probability at position $i$ in context can be broadly generalized as $\frac{p(w_{i-1}, w_{i})}{p(w_{i})}$ for forward transition probability, and $\frac{p(w_i, w_{i+1})}{p(w_{i+1})}$ for backward transition probabilities.
-Large language models typically incorporate more context than n-gram probabilities, and can be computed for very large sequences of text, such as an entire conversation \cite{clark_relationship_2025}, but the computation is similar.
+Large language models typically incorporate more context than n-gram probabilities, and can be computed for very large sequences of text, such as an entire conversation \citep{clark_relationship_2025}, but the idea behind the computation is similar.
+For language models (including n-grams) with arbitrary memory, instead of conditioning on the immediately preceding word, a word's probability can depend on the complete chain of preceding words in the following way:

+The probability estimated in Equation \ref{general_prob_formula} is intractable to compute in practice, particularly for longer sequences.
+The application of autoregressive language models (e.g., GPT-2; \cite{radford_language_2019}) within psycholinguistics has provided researchers with a means to quantify a word's probability of being the next word given the preceding context through a transformation of the language model's representation of the prior context.
+In practice, these probabilities are computed by multiplying the last hidden state with a matrix that produces a vector of activations, which is then scaled to produce a quasi-probability distribution with a softmax (historically sigmoid) transformation \citep{rumelhart1986general}.